PulsarPrograms/PulsarVenv/README.md

 # About PulsarVenv

-PulsarVenv is a simple virtual environment (shell) running on another mother OS.
+PulsarVenv is a simple virtual environment  running on mother OS.

 Available systems: Windows